ckan/ckan/doc/maintaining/tabledesigner.rst

 .. image:: /images/table_designer_excelforms_edit_button.png

-This template is just like the blank one above except:
+This template is just like the clean one above except:

  - the template includes a read-only ``_id`` column at the left
  - the template has no additional rows for adding data